dnsimple/dnsimple-support/content/articles/getting-started-ssl-certificates.markdown

 - We [offer different type of certificates](/articles/ssl-certificates/).
 What certificate type do you want to purchase?
 - What is the [appropriate common name](/articles/ssl-certificate-hostname/) for your case?
-- Check the web server documentation to understand if you need a [custom CSR](http://localhost:3000/articles/what-is-csr/).
+- Check the web server documentation to understand if you need a [custom CSR](/articles/what-is-csr/).

 Feel free to [contact us](https://dnsimple.com/contact) if you can't find the answer to any of the questions above, or if you have any doubt.

 ## Purchasing the SSL certificate {#purchase}

 [Purchase](/articles/purchasing-ssl-certificates/) the desired SSL certificate from your DNSimple control panel.
-If the SSL certificate is expiring and it was previously purchase with us, you can [renew](/articles/renewing-ssl-certificates/) it and we will default some settings for you.
+If the SSL certificate is expiring and it was previously purchased with us, you can [renew](/articles/renewing-ssl-certificates/) it and we will default some settings for you.

-If you need to use a [custom CSR](http://localhost:3000/articles/what-is-csr/), generate it and paste it in the SSL certificate purchase form.
+If you need to use a [custom CSR](/articles/what-is-csr/), generate it and paste it in the SSL certificate purchase form.

 <warning>
 If you use a custom CSR, be sure you have stored the private key safely as it is the only way to use your SSL certificate.